DOOMNOVA/ArgoCD_With_Kubernetes/README.md

 ### Prerequisites and Installation

  The below points describe the key installations that is needed to run this project:
-* The installation of `Kubernetes` or 'kubectl and `Docker` can be followed from their official websites links given in the above section.
+* The installation of `Kubernetes` or 'kubectl' and `Docker` can be followed from their official websites links given in the above section.
 * For installing the `Minikube` cluster on my local machine, I have followed the steps from the [official documentation](https://minikube.sigs.k8s.io/docs/start/).
 In this project, I have used the cluster as a container, so the driver I am using to start the cluster is `Docker`.
 * Next in the `Minikube`cluster, Argo CD is installed following the [official documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/).
 * Since one of the aims of this project is to include a canary release strategy, Argo Rollouts is also installed in the cluster following the [official documentation](https://github.com/argoproj/argo-rollouts/blob/master/docs/installation.md#kubectl-plugin-installation).
-I have also installed the Kubectl plugin, so that it is possible to visualiza and manage the plugins from the command line.
+I have also installed the Kubectl plugin, so that it is possible to visualize and manage the plugins from the command line.
-In the section, the steps involved to create this project is defined.
+In the next section, the steps involved to create this project is defined.
 <!-- * npm
   ```sh
   npm install npm@latest -g